Humanitarian Trip

 The Clinic Will Look Very Different Than What You’re Used To

-We’ve already mentioned how you will need to think on your feet and adapt to clinical challenges.
-However, it’s important to go into your volunteer time abroad with a full sense of what your clinical environment may entail.
+We’ve already mentioned how you must think on your feet and adapt to clinical challenges.
+However, going into your volunteer time abroad with a complete sense of your clinical environment is essential.
 Don’t expect state-of-the-art equipment or gleaming operatories.
-In some cases, you may not even have continuous access to running water.
+Sometimes, you may not even have continuous access to running water.
 Sterilization and disease prevention protocols will likely look very different than what you’re used to.

 You May Need More Help Than You Expect

-Beyond the actual work itself, the admin that goes into dental volunteering can be staggering.
-Most dentists who volunteer abroad have at least a couple of stories about surprise documents they didn’t realize they were supposed to have, or other hurdles they had to jump.
+Beyond the work itself, the admin that goes into dental volunteering can be staggering.
+Most dentists who volunteer abroad have at least a few stories about surprise documents they didn’t realize they were supposed to have or other hurdles they had to jump.
 You may need a special visa or other permits depending on the location where you’ll be working.
-You’ll also want to stay informed and follow any health and safety advisories while traveling.
-That’s why working with a great program and experienced mentor dentists is an absolute must, especially if it’s your first time volunteering abroad.
+You’ll also want to stay informed and follow health and safety advisories while traveling.
+Working with a great program and experienced mentor dentists is a must, especially if it’s your first time volunteering abroad.

 Volunteering Will Help You Learn About Yourself as a Dentist and a Person